SPARC-X/M-SPARC/README.md

 ```
 If `parallel_switch = 1`, M-SPARC will start using the parallel pool, and if `parallel_switch = 0`, M-SPARC will not use the parallel pool, which is the default.
 Only turn on parallel pool if k-points or spin are present.

 A suite of test systems is provided in the 'tests/' directory.
 The test systems are arranged in a hierarchal systems of directories.
 Input and reference output files for each test system is stored in separate folders with the same name.
-A python script named 'test.py' is also provided to launch the tests on a cluster.
-Details on how to use the Python script can be found in 'ReadMe' file in the 'tests\' folder.
+A python script named 'MSPARC_testing_script.py' is also provided to launch the tests on a cluster.
+Details on how to use the Python script can be found in 'ReadMe.md' file in the 'tests\' folder.

 ### (5) Output: